 Every purchase made online is encrypted with a high level of security you’ve come to expect.
 Your private information is never shared nor sold, so you can buy with confidence.
 You can also visit our store if you are in the St. Louis area.

 Good Morning, My father is in an assisted living complex and enjoys being there very much.
 However, he is having trouble getting out of the bed, on his own, because the mattress causes him to “sink” somewhat, even though it provides him comfort while sleeping.
-He has to have 24 hour around the clock sitters and they can usually help him sit up, but with the old concept of plywood between the mattress and box spring being a bad idea, I was wondering what you recommended and if you carry the particular item he could use.
+He has to have 24 hours around-the-clock sitters and they can usually help him sit up, but with the old concept of plywood between the mattress and box spring being a bad idea, I was wondering what you recommended and if you carry the particular item he could use.
 His current mattress is firm, so I know it’s not that.
 He is just getting on in years (88) and things are harder to do.

 Thank you very much,